 What is a heat dome?
 Extreme temperatures in the Pacific Northwest, explained

 The most extreme heat wave ever recorded in the Pacific Northwest continues to shatter records for another day.
-Nearly 20 million people are currently under excessive heat warnings — many of them sweltering through triple-digit temperatures without air conditioning in a region that usually enjoys mild summers.
+Millions of people are currently under excessive heat warnings — many of them sweltering through triple-digit temperatures without air conditioning in a region that usually enjoys mild summers.

 Behind the misery is a weather phenomenon known as a heat dome.